Mitrephora diversifolia

-Mitrephora diversifolia is a species of flowering plant in the family Annonaceae and is native to Queensland, Ambon Island and New Guinea.
+Mitrephora diversifolia is a species of flowering plant in the family Annonaceae.
+It is a tree native to Queensland, New Guinea, Ambon Island, the Lesser Sunda Islands, and Sulawesi.
 It is a tree with egg-shaped leaves, the flowers with cream-coloured and mauve-pink petals, 70 to 85 stamens and 10 to 14 carpels.
 The fruit is egg-shaped containing up to 8 seeds.

 Description

 Mitrephora diversifolia is a tree that typically grows to a height of up to 15 m.
 Its leaves are egg-shaped, 80–300 mm long, 30–90 mm wide on a petiole 4–6 mm long and have 9 to 11 pairs of secondary veins.
 The flowers are arranged singly in leaf axils on a peduncle up to 15 mm long, the pedicel 4–6 mm long.
 The sepals are 4 mm long and densely hairy.
-Its outer petals cream-coloured, egg-shaped with the narower end towards the base, 18–22 mm long and 13–15 mm wide.
+Its outer petals cream-coloured, egg-shaped with the narrower end towards the base, 18–22 mm long and 13–15 mm wide.
 The inner petals are 5 mm long and 7 mm wide, with a mauve-pink, hairy, spade-shaped or arrow-shaped blade.
 There are 70 to 85 stamens and 10 to 14 carpels each containing 10 ovules.
 Flowering mostly occurs between October and March, and fruit is egg-shaped, 20–30 mm long and 12–20 mm wide, containing up to 8 seeds.